-In order to make this a stress-free process that promotes self-confidence, you need to start with simple articles of clothing.
+To make this a stress-free process that promotes self-confidence, you need to start with simple articles of clothing.
 This can include a simple pullover t-shirt or sweater and a pull-on style pair of shorts or pants.
-For the feet, use seamless socks found on sites like SmartKnitKids and shoes that have a velcro closure.
+For the feet, use seamless socks and shoes with velcro closure.

-Another thing to keep in mind is not to put too much emphasis on trying to get them to nail it on the first or even the second try.
+Another thing to keep in mind is not to emphasize trying to get them to nail it on the first or even the second try.
 Children get discouraged easily, and if they feel that they are not doing it right, they may stop trying.

 Instead, take baby steps and make each correct movement a milestone.
-Encouraging words like, “you got your shirt on all by yourself,” makes any child want to do it again.
+Encouraging words like, “you got your shirt on all by yourself” make any child want to do it again.
 Children feel special when a parent complements their achievements.

 Take the time to notice that they dressed all by themselves.
 By showing that you are as excited as they are, they will continue to improve.
 You can also read them stories that give examples of learning positively.

-Make sure they have enough time to dress especially if you have your child enrolled in preschool.
-Setting the alarm for even 15 minutes earlier can keep everyone on time.
+Ensure they have enough time to dress especially if you have your child enrolled in preschool.
+Setting the alarm even 15 minutes earlier can keep everyone on time.

-Once your child is capable of putting on simple items with ease, you can begin to introduce them to snaps, buttons, and zippers.
+Once your child can put on simple items with ease, you can begin to introduce them to snaps, buttons, and zippers.
 It’s important to limit the learning to one at a time to keep your child feeling confident.
 Many retail stores sell boards that include all three.
 This will help your child get the hang of it quickly.

 Remember that children develop at different stages.
 What’s the right time for learning for one child may not be the best time for another.
 If your child shows obvious signs of wanting to dress by themselves, take the time to make the process fun and rewarding.

 Encourage them every step of the way and try to place very little energy on mistakes.
-It may take your child a few times before he/she gets the job done successfully.
-Once your child sees how easy it is, he/she will gain the confidence to continue to try to learn new things without getting discouraged.
+It may take your child a few times before getting the job done successfully.
+Once your child sees how easy it is, they will gain the confidence to continue learning new things without getting discouraged.
 This will carry over to school, work, and other important aspects of their lives.